The Do's & The Don'ts

 Current Members of the Band

-The Do's & The Don'ts continue to perform in Eastern Iowa, playing great 50's & 60's Rock N Roll.
-The current band includes two of the original members; Dick Sherman on bass guitar and Zelda Sherman on keyboards.
-Rick Sherman plays the drums and has been with the band for over 40 years.
-John Shaw, plays lead guitar.
+The Do's & The Don'ts continue to perform in Eastern Iowa, playing great 50s & 60s Rock N Roll.
+See their current schedule.
+The current lineup features original member Dick Sherman (bass guitar and vocals) and his wife, Zelda Sherman (keyboards).
+Joining them are Rick Sherman, their son, who has played drums and provided vocals for over 50 years, and John Shaw on lead guitar and vocals, along with his wife, Diane Shaw on vocals.
 Listen to a live recording made in 2004 at Do's & Don'ts 45 Years Live CD.

-Sad note: Roger Booth, the original drummer, lead singer, and writer, passed away in 2010.
+Sad note: Roger Booth, the original drummer, lead singer, and songwriter, passed away in 2010.
 Dick Burns, the original lead guitar player, passed away in 1984.
 Larry Smith, who played trumpet and keyboard with the band for many years, passed away in 2001.
 Frank Glaser who played lead guitar for over 30 years retired in January of 2015.
-Thank you, we will always remember you for the music you shared with us.
+Thank you — we will always remember you for the music you shared with us.

 Recent Festivals, Celebrations and Ballroom Dances